Skip to main content

 Advocacy Resources

-Our Seal of Fine Arts House Bill (HB 523) passed all committees, the full House, the full Senate unanimously!
-The bill is on the way to the Governor for his signature.
+Our Seal of Fine Arts House Bill (HB 523) passed all committees, the Full House, and the Full Senate unanimously!
+AND the Governor approved the bill on April 2nd.

-• Share a short personal story about the power of art education in your or your students’ lives connected to those themes, if possible.
+• Share a short personal story about the power of Fine Arts Education in your or your students’ lives connected to those themes, if possible.

 Send either an email or a handwritten snail mail note to the district address.